 Who doesn’t love bundling up in winter gear à la A Christmas Story and going outside in the limited daylight hours and frigid cold of a December day to tackle some home renovation projects?

-Just kidding – of course, the long, summer days and lack of snow are much more suited to giving your home a facelift both inside and out.
+Just kidding – of course, the long summer days and lack of snow are better suited to giving your home a facelift both inside and out.

 Not sure where to start?
 Here are our top 10 ideas for what to add to your summer home project list:

 All those Pinterest boards of bold colored, statement front doors exist for a reason.
 They are a simple way to bring a new personality to your home and to improve its curb appeal.

 Are you looking to create an indoor-outdoor feel to your patio space?
 Consider either a sliding door or French door.